Acta Biomaterialia Gold Medal

 With this distinction Acta Materialia, Inc. not only intends to honor outstanding contributions to the field but also to improve the awareness of the fundamental importance and diversity of materials research, both within the community and the public at large.

-Candidates for this award may be proposed by any scientist/engineer/practitioner or any biomaterials related society, previous Acta Biomaterialia award recipients, Sponsoring or Cooperating Societies of Acta Materialia, Inc., and Editors of Acta Materialia, Acta Biomaterialia, and Scripta Materialia Journals.
+Candidates for this award may be proposed by any scientist/engineer/practitioner or any biomaterials related society, previous Acta Biomaterialia award recipients, Sponsoring or Cooperating Societies of Acta Materialia, Inc., and Editors of the Acta Materialia journals.

 The nomination package should contain

 - Curriculum vitae

 - Statement by the nominator specifying the candidate’s suitability for the award**

 - Letters of support from up to three distinguished scientists in the field